Gift Acceptance, Counting and Reporting Policy

 - The university may accept gifts of many types of tangible and intangible personal property.
 Examples of gifts of tangible personal property include, but are not limited to: automobiles, boats, art, jewelry, furniture, antiques, rare books, manuscripts, and lab equipment.
 Examples of gifts of intangible personal property include, but are not limited to: computer software, royalties, patents, and copyrights.

-- The Gift Administration department, in consultation with the Office of Gift Planning and the Office of Property Accounting, are responsible for conducting due diligence review on, and approving the acceptance of, all gifts of tangible personal property.
+- The Office of Gift Administration, in consultation with the Office of Gift Planning as necessary, and the Office of Property Accounting, are responsible for conducting due diligence review on, and approving the acceptance of, all gifts of tangible and intangible personal property.

 - Before recording a gift-in-kind, the university is required to obtain documentation from the donor stating that the gift has been given to the university and will not be required to be returned.
-Typical documentation includes: a signed and dated letter from the donor acknowledging the gift, including fair market value (FMV); a full description of the item; a completed and signed IRS Form 8283 (for gifts with a FMV of $5,000 or more); and a completed appraisal from a qualified outside appraiser.
+Typical documentation includes: a signed and dated letter from the donor acknowledging the gift, including fair market value (FMV); a full description of the item; a completed and signed Internal Revenue Service (IRS) Form 8283 (for gifts with a FMV of $500 or more); and a completed appraisal from a qualified outside appraiser if the value of the gift is $5,000 or more.

 - All gifts of software or licensing must be coordinated through the Office of Institutional Partnerships.
 Though useful and appreciated, generally gifts of software licenses are not countable as charitable donations as they are considered partial interests by the IRS.
 To be considered a charitable donation, software must be irrevocably transferred to the University (not limited or licensed) with no restrictions, no expiration nor requirement of renewal, no implicit or explicit exchange or purchase of services, nor any provisions to share exclusive information.

-- The Internal Revenue Service (IRS) has specific reporting requirements for the disposal of property received as gifts.
-Specifically, gifts valued at $5,000 or more, which are disposed of within three years of the date of the gift, are subject to reporting to the IRS on Form 8282.
+- The IRS has specific reporting requirements for the disposal of property received as gifts.
+Specifically, gifts valued at $500 or more, which are disposed of within three years of the date of the gift, are subject to reporting to the IRS on Form 8282.

-- If there is any question about the acceptability of a potential gift of tangible personal property, the Vice President for University Advancement should be consulted before proceeding.
+- If there is any question about the acceptability of a potential gift of tangible or intangible personal property, the Vice President for University Advancement should be consulted before proceeding.

 - Cash Gifts